This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 The term runs deeper than just clothing.
 A true MAMIL will take every possible opportunity to discuss their hobby.
 They’ll spend dinner mulling over a new, more aerodynamic helmet or different saddle positions.
 Despite coming to cycling later in life, this breed of cyclist is obsessed and wants everybody to know about it.
 As the popularity of cycling continues to grow, more people will likely find themselves in the MAMIL category at some point!

 If MAMIL is your cycling aesthetic of choice it’s quite an easy look to put together.
-Lycra is the main criterion.
+Spandex is the main criterion.
 The tighter it fits, the more likely you are to be a MAMIL.
 Professional gear is key, so high end helmets and shorts are integral parts of the MAMIL wardrobe.

-For all the mockery, Lycra of course serves a practical and extremely useful purpose.
+For all the mockery, spande of course serves a practical and extremely useful purpose.
 It’s exceptionally lightweight, helps cyclists to keep a streamlined profile and isn’t affected by sweat/sunlight in the same that other materials are.

 Lurid pinks and yellows might elicit the most sniggers, but these increase visibility at night and are an important safety measure.
-There’s a reason that professional cyclists wear so much Lycra rather than casual clothes.
+There’s a reason that professional cyclists wear so much spandex rather than casual clothes.

 What Does a Mamil Look Like?